14 Lesser Known Risks of Smokingby Allison Tsai Editor

 Smoking causes DNA changes that affect kids

-For fathers who smoke, recent research suggests that smoking damages DNA in the reproductive cells inherited by their children.
+For fathers who smoke, research suggests that smoking damages DNA in the reproductive cells inherited by their children.
 This genetic damage can put your children at greater risk of developing certain cancers, such as childhood leukemia, and other diseases later in life.

 Smoking linked to skin cancer risk

-A recent study published in the Archives of Dermatology has found a relationship between smoking and increased risk of squamous cell carcinoma (SCC), a form of skin cancer.
+A study published in the Archives of Dermatology found a relationship between smoking and increased risk of squamous cell carcinoma (SCC), a form of skin cancer.
 Researchers did a systematic review and meta-analysis of previous studies and found that smoking increased risk of SCC by 52 percent.

 Smoking increases harmful mouth bacteria